Chuhaister: Description

-He was imagined as a cheerful, cheerful, overgrown with black or white fur and blue eyes.
-He dances, sings, and hunts Mavkas that lure young woodcutters and shepherds into the wilderness and destroy them.
+He was imagined as cheerful and overgrown with black or white fur and blue eyes.
+He dances, sings, and hunts mavkas that lure young woodcutters and shepherds into the wilderness and destroy them.
 There was a belief that this was a man who had been cursed by sorcerers, who had been "done to", i.e. given a reason.
 Sometimes Chuhaister was imagined in the form of a wind or a whirlwind.
 He was said to have a cheerful disposition and loved to dance and sing.
 It was believed that the Chuhaister hunts down female spirits (Mavkas, Povitruli) that are dangerous for people and eats them.

 For a person, according to most ideas, the Chuhaister is not dangerous.
-He likes to sit by the human fire and roast the caught seagull on it.
+He likes to sit by the human fire and roast the caught Mavka on it.
 Sometimes the Chuhaister takes people into a crazy dance which shoes cannot withstand.
 Chuhaister also took his place in works of art based on Ukrainian folklore.